Record central bank buying lifts global gold demand, WGC says

 Demand in the year to September had recovered to pre-pandemic levels, it said.

-Buying by central banks in the third quarter took their purchases for the year to September to 673 tonnes, more than the total purchases in any full year since 1967, according to the WGC.
+Buying by central banks in the third quarter far exceeded the previous quarterly record in data stretching back to 2000 and took their purchases for the year to September to 673 tonnes, more than the total purchases in any full year since 1967, according to the WGC.

-Among large buyers were the central banks of Turkey, Uzbekistan, Qatar and India.
+Among large buyers were the central banks of Turkey, Uzbekistan, Qatar and India, but the WGC said a substantial amount of gold was also bought by central banks that did not publicly report their purchases.

+It did not give any details on which countries these could be, but banks that do not regularly publish information about their gold stockpiles include those of China and Russia.

 Purchases of gold bars and coins also surged in Turkey to 46.8 tonnes in the quarter, up more than 300% year-on-year, as people bought gold to shield themselves from rampant inflation.